radcamp/radcamp.github.io/Brisbane2025/ipyrad-CLI-FullTutorial.md

 This step filters reads based on quality scores and maximum number of uncalled bases, and can be used to detect Illumina adapters in your reads, which is sometimes a problem under a couple different library prep scenarios.
-We know the our data have an excess of low-quality bases toward the 5' end (remember the FastQC results!), so lets use this opportunity to trim off some of those low quality regions.
+We know the our data have an excess of low-quality bases toward the distal end (remember the FastQC results!), so lets use this opportunity to trim off some of those low quality regions.
 To account for this we will trim reads to 100bp, removing the last 10bp of our 110bp reads.